Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 ## Comparing Ne(t) with TPP-adjusted SGTF

-From `d2_mlesky.R` we have produced estimates of Ne(t) across various dated trees for B.1.1.7, using mlesky.
+From `d2_mlesky.R` we have produced estimates of Ne(t) across various dated trees for B.1.1.7, using `mlesky`.
 Now we can plot our estimates of Ne(t) at each epiweek against the TPP-adjusted SGTF case numbers.

 Required R packages:
 ```r